 The presence of this large tryptophan residue causes problems with fibulin-3 protein folding and its eventual secretion from cells.
 As a result, the disease-causing mutant protein is poorly secreted and has a tendency to activate the cell’s stress responsive signaling pathways.

 In healthy individuals, misfolded proteins are normally recognized by the cellular quality control machinery and targeted for degradation, effectively removing them from the cell.
 However, an interesting aspect of this R345W mutation is that it is not effectively degraded within the cell.
-This observation begs the question: Where is mutant fibulin-3 located within the cell the renders it resistant to degradation?
+This observation begs the question: Where is mutant fibulin-3 located within the cell that renders it resistant to degradation?
 Is it localized in vesicles?
 Is it trapped in the Golgi apparatus?
 Can we identify ways to target mutant, disease-causing fibulin-3 for degradation?

 The overall goal of this project is to determine the intracellular localization of wild-type (normal) and R345W (mutant) fibulin-3 in human retinal pigmented epithelial cells.